r-lib/lintr/README.md

 * `assignment_linter`: check that `<-` is always used for assignment
 * `camel_case_linter`: check that objects are not in camelCase.
-* `closed_curly_linter`: check that closed curly braces should always be on their own line unless they follow an else.
+* `closed_curly_linter`: check that closed curly braces should always be on their own line unless they are followed by an else.
 * `commas_linter`: check that all commas are followed by spaces, but do not have spaces before them.
 * `commented_code_linter`: check that there is no commented code outside of roxygen comments.